Micah Perks

 Micah Perks is an American fiction writer and memoirist.
-Her three books, We Are Gathered Here (St. Martin's Press 1997), Pagan Time (Counterpoint Press 2001), and What Becomes Us (Outpost19 Books 2016) examine the utopian impulse in U.S. history.
+Her three books, We Are Gathered Here (St. Martin's Press 1997), Pagan Time (Counterpoint Press 2001), and What Becomes Us (2016) examine the utopian impulse in U.S. history.

 Biography

 Micah Perks grew up on a commune in the Adirondack Mountains.
 She later went to high school in Middlebury, Vermont, and received her BA and MFA from Cornell University.
 She is a 2008 recipient of a National Endowment for the Arts Literary Fellowship Grant, five Pushcart Prize nominations and has been a resident of the Blue Mountain Center several times.
 She has taught at Cornell University, Hobart and William Smith Colleges and University of California, Santa Cruz, where she is Professor of Literature and Co-Director of The Creative Writing Program, with her partner, Latin American/Latino critic Juan Poblete.
 They live in Santa Cruz, California with their four children.